 Betonline is just as the name suggests, a top shelf online betting site that offers everything players need in the way of betting.
 Players can enjoy betting on sports, online casino games, horses and even poker.
-They provide a substantial selection of Super Bowl 52 betting lines and wagering options.
+They provide a substantial selection of betting lines and wagering options.
 Betonline has an excellent reputation in the industry and is one of the most trusted US sports betting sites, we can recommend them without hesitation.

 Is Online Sports Betting Legal In Hawaii?

 The only form of state approved betting in Hawaii is limited to social poker games.
 These poker games are permitted, but must comply with a lengthy list of requirements in order to qualify as legal.
 Despite the restrictions that the state places on gambling entertainment, residents of the Aloha State and tourists who are visiting do have some viable options available to them for enjoying legitimately licensed sports betting options.
 Because of the state’s draconian gambling laws, most people interested in gambling assume that their range of options ends at the state’s borders.
 Thankfully this is not true.

 Lets start by discussing the bad news.
 Hawaii’s gambling laws leave no wiggle room when it comes to state regulated gambling.
 Other than social poker, there are no forms of approved gambling in the state.
 There are also two US federal laws that govern the nation’s sports betting activities.
 The first is the Federal Wire Act, which prohibits US based online sportsbook gambling throughout the United States.
 It should be noted that Tulsi Gabbard of Hawaii has co-sponsored a bill that has come to be known as the Restoration of America’s Wire Act.
 His efforts seek to make all forms of US based online gambling illegal.
 The bill has been introduced but has not been pushed forward as of yet.